farooqhassaan/FlyPose/README.md

 ## 📝 Citation

-If you find our work useful for your research, please cite our paper:
+If you find our work useful for your research, please use the following BibTeX entry:

 ```bibtex
 @inproceedings{flypose2026,